Selected work

 Uncertainty should stay visible.

-Confidence is communicated instead of hidden.
-Conflicting evidence is surfaced instead of ignored.
+Confidence is shown, not hidden.
+Conflicting evidence is surfaced, not ignored.

 04